Economics, Banking and Finance (MSc)

 With your online application you will need to provide:

-1. A copy of your degree certificate and transcripts which show you have achieved a 2:1 honours degree which must include a minimum of 60%/2:1 in basic quantitative methods, macroeconomics, and microeconomics modules, or an equivalent international degree.
+- A copy of your degree certificate and transcripts which show that you have achieved a 2:2 honours degree in a subject with an element of quantitative background, such as accounting, biology, business and management, chemistry, computer science, economics, engineering, finance, mathematics, physics or statistics, or an equivalent international degree.
 If your degree certificate or result is pending, please upload any interim transcripts or provisional certificates.

 If you do not have a degree in a relevant area, your application may be considered on the basis of your professional experience.
 Please provide additional evidence to support your application such as signed and dated employer references.